- Susan Cain, Author of Best-Selling Book, Quiet

 If this sounds familiar to you, here are some tips that can help you increase your confidence and have your voice heard, whether in a small group conversation or a large-scale presentation.

-The best tip for introverts wondering how to be confident is to prepare as much as possible beforehand.
+The best tip for introverts wondering how to be confident is to prepare as much as possible beforehand (you can practice impromptu speeches for this).
 Preparation is an important aspect of public speaking for both introverts and extroverts; few people in the world are confident speaking in public without prior preparation.

 When planning a speech or presentation, find transcripts of famous speeches or watch them online and see how the orator has structured them.
 Think about how they caught the audience’s attention, what the purpose of the speech was and whether the speaker fulfilled the audience’s expectations, the speed in which they spoke, etc.